Strong Duality for a Multiple-Good Monopolist: Characterizing Optimal Finite-Menu Mechanisms

-We will now show our main result of this section under the assumption that the menu size is finite, but we expect that our tools can be used to extend the results to the case of infinite menu size with a more careful analysis.

-We stress the importance of our result in that we do not merely derive sufficient conditions to certify optimality of mechanisms, as in \cite{ManelliV06} and \cite{DaskalakisDT13}.
-Rather we prove that verifying optimality is \emph{equivalent} to checking some measure-theoretic inequalities, and we cover arbitrary mechanisms with a finite menu-size.
-The proof of our result is intricate and requires several technical lemmas, which are presented in the appendix.
-The most important such lemma for our purposes is Lemma~\ref{conditionallem}, which shows that the optimal mass shuffling transforming $\mu$ to $\mu' = \gamma_1 - \gamma_2 \succeq_{cvx} \mu$, such that the conditions of our strong duality theorem hold, never shuffles mass across regions that allocate the goods with different probabilities.
-Similarly, we argue that optimal $\gamma$ never transports mass across regions.
+We will now show our main result of this section under the assumption that the menu size is finite.
+We expect that our tools can be used to extend the results to the case of infinite menu size with a more careful analysis.
+We stress that the point of our result is not to provide sufficient conditions to certify optimality of mechanisms, as in \cite{ManelliV06,DaskalakisDT13,GiannakopoulosK14}, but to provide necessary and sufficient conditions.
+In particular, we show that verifying optimality is \emph{equivalent} to checking a collection of measure-theoretic inequalities, and this applies to arbitrary mechanisms with a finite menu-size.
+The proof of our result is intricate, requiring several technical lemmas, so it is postponed to the online appendix.
+The most crucial component of the proof establishes that the optimal dual solution $\gamma$ in Theorem~\ref{strongduality} never convexly shuffles mass across regions of types that enjoy different allocations.
+(I.e. to obtain $\mu'=\gamma_1-\gamma_2$ from $\mu$ we never need to move mass across different regions.)
+Similarly, we argue that the optimal $\gamma$ never transports mass across regions.

-Before formally describing our result, it is helpful to provide some intuition behind it.
-For a region $R$ corresponding to a menu choice $(\vec p,t)$ of an optimal mechanism, and given that the corresponding optimal $\gamma$ doesn't transport mass between regions and that the associated ``shuffling'' transforming $\mu$ to $\mu'$ likewise doesn't shuffle across regions, Corollary~\ref{linearintegral} implies that $\mu_+|_R$ can be transformed to $\mu_-|_R$ using the following operations: \begin{itemize} \item spreading positive mass within $R$ so that the mean is preserved \item sending (positive) mass from a point $x \in R$ to a coordinatewise larger point $y\in R$ if for all coordinates where $y_i > x_i$ we have that $p_i = 0$ \item sending (positive) mass from a point $x\in R$ to a coordinatewise smaller point $y \in R$ if for all coordinates where $y_i < x_i$ we have that $p_i = 1$ \end{itemize}
+Before formally stating our result, it is helpful to provide some intuition behind it.
+Consider a region $R$ corresponding to a menu choice $(\vec p,t)$ of an optimal mechanism $\cal M$.
+As we have already discussed, we can establish that the dual witness $\gamma$, which witnesses the optimality of $\cal M$, does not transport mass between regions and, likewise, the associated ``convex shuffling'' transforming $\mu$ to $\mu'=\gamma_1-\gamma_2$ doesn't shuffle across regions.
+Given this, our complementary slackness conditions of Corollary~\ref{linearintegral} imply then that $\mu_+|_R$ can be transformed to $\mu_-|_R$ using the following (intra-region $R$) operations: \begin{itemize} \item spreading positive mass within $R$ so that the mean is preserved \item sending (positive) mass from a point $x \in R$ to a coordinatewise larger point $y\in R$ if for all coordinates where $y_i > x_i$ we have that the corresponding probability of the menu choice satisfies $p_i = 0$ \item sending (positive) mass from a point $x\in R$ to a coordinatewise smaller point $y \in R$ if for all coordinates where $y_i < x_i$ we have that $p_i = 1$ \end{itemize}